miyagi-dev/miyagi/packages/core/jsdoc/index.md

 <a name="module_index..argsIncludeServer"></a>

 ### index~argsIncludeServer(args) ⇒ <code>boolean</code>
-Checks if roundup was started with `start` command
+Checks if miyagi was started with `start` command

 **Kind**: inner method of [<code>index</code>](#module_index)